epicchainlabs/epicchain-trace-visualizer/extentions/neo3-visual-tracker/resources/new-contract/python/README.md.template.txt

 # Compiling your Python smart contract with neo3-boa

-To compile python scripts into smart contracts for the Neo blockchain it will be necessary to utilize neo3-boa.
+To compile python scripts into smart contracts for the EpicChain blockchain it will be necessary to utilize neo3-boa.

 If you don't have it installed, installing it is quite easy:
 - Download and install Python (if you don't have it yet);
 - Install neo3-boa using pip:
 ```shell